GASP: Gauging Air Status With Photography

 Data Source

-We have utilized three three existing datasets comprising over 14,000 images taken across India, Nepal, and Bangladesh.
+We have utilized three existing datasets comprising over 14,000 images taken across India, Nepal, and Bangladesh.
 Each image is paired with one of seven different air quality labels ranging from “Good” to “Severe”, indicating the air quality represented by each image.

 Data Science Approach